softwarefactory-project/sf-operator/doc/developer/testing.md

 1. This command is a wrapper on top of `ansible-playbook` to run the same Ansible playbook than the CI.
 This includes steps to deploy the operator if needed.

-The command requires a configuration file that can be intiated with `go run ./main.go init config`.
+The command requires a configuration file that can be intialized with `go run ./main.go init config`.
 The path to the configuration file must be specified via the `--config` parameter.
 A valid file for running CI jobs locally is available in `playbooks/files/sf-operator-cli.yaml`.